zbynekdrlik/obs-yt-player/docs/04-guidelines.md

 - Use functions/classes for clarity; comment major sections.
 - Protect shared state with `threading.Lock`; wrap worker loops in `try/except`.

+## Development Workflow
+1. **Implement**: Claude outputs the code changes in a Markdown code block
+2. **Review & Test**: User reviews the code and tests it in OBS
+3. **Commit**: Only after successful testing, commit with the suggested message

 ## Commit Messages
-After each Phase prompt, propose a concise but informative commit message (e.g. *"Add playlist sync thread"*).
+After each Phase implementation and **successful testing**, use a concise but informative commit message (e.g. *"Add playlist sync thread"*).

 Always reconcile implementations with **02‑Requirements.md** and respect environment rules in **03‑OBS_API.md**.

-*Prev → 03‑OBS_API.md | Next → 05‑Phase‑01‑Scaffolding.md*
+*Prev → 03‑OBS_API.md | Next → Phase‑01‑Scaffolding.md*